aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 :::
 <!-- prettier-ignore-end -->

-This Will call the EKS API to make the association between the IAM role that will be created and the Kubernetes namespace and service_account
+This will call the EKS API to make the association between the IAM role that will be created and the Kubernetes namespace and service_account

 The file also create roles for: